Proziam/supabase-auth-rs/README.md

 # Auth-rs

 This is a Rust implementation of the [supabase js auth client](https://github.com/supabase/gotrue-js).
-As of now, this is alpha software and breaking changes are a certainty.
 The goal is to have feature parity and an easy-to-use API.

+Currently this software is functional, but not yet battle-tested or documented.
+The goal is to go to 1.0.0 by the end of December, 2024.

 ## Installation